euclid1990/terraform/README.md

 - Terraform way of bootstrap custom scripts, commands or actions
 - Can be run either locally or remotely on resource spun up through Terraform deployment
 - Each individual resource can have its own "provisioner" defining the connection method (SSH/WinRM) and the actions/commands or scripts to excute
-- 2 types of provisioners
+- 2 types of provisioners (run once)
   - Creation-time
   - Destroy-time